Designing-Hope/designing-hope.github.io/content/download.md

 ## Let’s be honest, reading offline is better for so many reasons.

-If you’d having a copy of _Designing Hope_ to print or read offline, download the digital book below.
+If you’d like to have a digital copy of _Designing Hope_ to read offline, download the book below.

 <a href="/downloads/designinghope-ebook.zip" class="btn">Download eBook</a>